AbstractPlay/games-aws/apgames/Readme.md

 29 Apr 2018:

 * I have Ithaka fully functioning now.
 This is the template I'll use for all other games.
 But I won't do any more games until the full user workflow is working for this one game.

+20 Apr 2018:

+* Initial commit of the new code.
+The basics are working, which is exciting.